Chinese Graduate Profiles

 Employment:

-“First, be confident, trust yourself you will have a good job in Australia.
+“First, be confident, trust that you will get a good job in Australia.

-Second, join or attend volunteering activities or social club, it will develop or improve your personal skills (like communication, teamwork skills) and professional skills.
+Second, joining or attending volunteering activities or social clubs will develop and improve your personal skills (like communication and teamwork skills) and professional skills.

-Third, find a part-time job or internship if possible, it will help you have more connections. ”
+Third, find a part-time job or internship if possible; it will help you have more connections.”Shuai Shao

 Academic Program: